kgemmler/PeopleAnalytics/PredictingAttrition.md

     ## Area under the curve: 0.8285

-This is a quiet good performance and in the same ballpark the best regression model.
+This is a quite good performance and in the same ballpark the best regression model.

 Summary and Outlook
 ===================